PLAYS ABOUT EZRA

 - Köpf, Gerhard et al. Ezra & Luis, oder, die Erstbesteigung des Ulmer Münsters: ein Spiel.
 Mit essayistischen Kletterhilfen zu Pound und Trenker.
 [Ezra & Luis, or, The First Climbing of the Ulm Cathedral.
 A Play.
 With essaystic climbing supports on Pound and Trenker].
 Herausgegeben von Christina Karafiat und Fabian Kametz.
 Innsbruck: Löwenzahn, 1994.
 175 p.

-Synopsis: Ezra Pound's incarceration at U.S. Army Detention Centre between Pisa and Viareggio in May, 1945.
+Synopsis: Ezra Pound's incarceration at the U.S. Army Detention Centre between Pisa and Viareggio in May 1945.

 "Ezra Pound wrote such beautiful poetry.
 We want him therefore to be a beautiful human being.
 We want our heroes to be perfect.
 This play asks questions.
 This play is about the paradox of Ezra Pound.
 How is it possible that one of the greatest poets of the twentieth century could also indulge in the obscenity of racial hatred?
 How is it possible that the Orphic dreamer could also support fascism?
 We tend to kick our monster upstairs, to pretend he doesn't belong to us; in this way he is pigeonholed and explained away; we also get trapped in coming up with easy answers; we also indulge in stereotypes.
 Ezra Pound, this complex flawed genius is our monster, our Caliban."
 (Bernard Kops, in the programme here).